 If you have kids on board it is the best to bring their own life belts as maybe one that charter fleet have will not be suitable for your child.
 Contact us before your arrival so we can arrange some life belts which are suitable for small children.
 Do not forget: hat, sun-cream, mosquito repellent cream, sailing shoes, sunglasses...

 Cover your child with light white T-shirt between 11:00-15:00 hour ( sun protection ).
 The boat can be very slippery, so let the children have rubber shoes most of the time (can be bought in supermarkets).

 Children on board do not need much.
 The boat itself is fun to them.
 They especially like to play with the dinghy and jump into sea from the stern.
 When renting a boat pay attention to the cockpit, stern and always take a boat with Bimini.Teach your child to take part in the ship's duties and enjoy the time together.
-Even withouth TV you can have a very pleasant time with card games, chess or fishing etc. Avoid to eat sweet while sitting in the cockpit because of the bees.
+Even withouth TV or Smartphone you can have a very pleasant time with card games, chess or fishing etc. Avoid to eat sweet while sitting in the cockpit because of the bees.
 Choose a shorter daily routes and bays where they can buy ice cream and have a "good run".
-Penciles, paper, books and favourite teddy bear should not be forgotten:
+Penciles, paper, books and favourite teddy bear should not be forgotten.

 - Always check is the gangway stable.

 - Do not drink water from boat - water tank.

 - Tap water in Croatia is completely safe

 - Electricity on boat works on battery so spare electricity if you are not connected to shore power with 220V.

 - Be sure that at least one crew member know how to start the engine.